albertye1/albertye1/README.md

 ## Currently
 A (current) compilation of lecture notes can be found @ https://github.com/albertye1/notes.

-Working on a project to encode, decode, and remove messages from a PNG file in https://github.com/albertye1/thigh-highs-2.
-So named because it's in Rust.
+Working on a project to encode, decode, and remove messages from a PNG file in https://github.com/albertye1/stegosaurus.